-In September 2019 more than 1 million people have Googled for a Sales job in the US.
+In September 2019 more than 1 million people have Googled a Sales job in the US.
 That is just in one month alone.
-The search volume was similar for the IT, marketing, hospitality industries.
+The search volume was similar for the IT, marketing, and hospitality industries.
 The search takes them to the career page of the company.
-Also, companies are posting jobs on various social media platforms, job boards.
-Even their employees are further sharing these jobs on social media or chat applications or emailing to their friends.
+Also, companies are posting jobs on various social media platforms, and job boards.
+Even their employees are further sharing these jobs on social media or chat applications or emailing their friends.
 But eventually, everything links back to the company career page where job details are present.

 Candidates might use desktops or mobile phones to hit these job links.
-When candidates start visiting the company career pages if they don’t find it aligned with their screen or looks dated or has lengthy job applications you will see candidates bouncing off career pages.
+When candidates start visiting the company career pages if they don’t find it aligned with their screen or looks dated or have lengthy job applications you will see candidates bouncing off career pages.
 You need to make sure you provide a great candidate experience to convert a visitor into a job applicant.

 Unfortunately, most companies don’t measure how many candidates visited their career page, how many clicked on the job and how many completed the job application.
 Hence they don’t realize is they are missing out on potential candidates.

 A dynamic career page would help you with such aspects.
 It should also list the jobs that can be easily searched.
 A career page working design should be such that it should help both recruiters and candidates.
 Let’s look at some of these aspects of the company career page in detail and why it having a company career page matters so much.